|

 Inflammation of the breast is called mastitis.
 When the condition is prevalent in lactating mothers it is called puerperal mastitis and in non-lactating people it is called non-puerperal mastitis.
 The inflammation includes enlargement/bulging, redness, tenderness and soreness of the breast.
-The infection caused in the breast tissue leads to this condition.
-If you have suffered an episode of mastitis, you are more likely to encounter it again.
-Find out the typical symptoms of mastitis.

 Symptoms of mastitis